ros-naoqi/nao_moveit_config/tuto/tuto_moveit.rst

    :width: 100%

 First check the box "Allow approximate IK Solutions" on the bottom of the left column.
+We need this option because NAO's arm only has 5 degrees of freedom.
+This setting is also advised on Romeo.

 .. image:: allow_approximate.png
    :width: 100%